Mining PDFs to obtain better text from Decisions

 In PDFMiner as well as PDF, the x/y coordinate system of a page starts from its lower-left corner (0,0).
 The gap between the current container and the one immediately before it is between the current container’s y1 (the current container’s top) and the previous container’s y0 (the previous container’s base).
 Conversely, the gap between the current container and the one immediately after is the current container’s y0 (the current container’s base) and the next container’s y1 (the next container’s top)

-Therefore, if we have a list of LTTextBoxContainers, we can write a function that can determine if there is indeed a bigger gap.
+Therefore, if we have a list of LTTextBoxContainers, we can write a function to determine if there is a bigger gap.

 Therefore if the function returns true, we know that the current container is the last line of the paragraph.
 As I would then save the paragraph and start a new one, keeping the paragraph content as close to the original as possible.